salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 - when there is a registered distortion the behavior is strictly dependent of the distortion's behavior
 - native like behavior when no distortions are registered.

+<a name="customelementregistrydocsdefine-valuemd"></a>

+## value: CustomElementRegistry.prototype.define

+### Goal

+ - To prevent sandboxed code to define new custom elements in the global registry unless they are obeying their own namespace.

+### Design

+- Patch value on `CustomElementRegistry.prototype.define` descriptor to prevent defining a new custom element with the wrong prefix.
+This prevent them from claiming a custom element name that might affect other sandboxes or the app itself.

+### Distorted behavior

+- Each time define method is called with the wrong prefix, it throws a `RangeError`.

+<a name="customelementregistrydocsget-valuemd"></a>

+## value: CustomElementRegistry.prototype.get

+### Goal

+ - To prevent sandboxed code to access custom elements constructors from the global registry unless they are obeying their own namespace.

+### Design

+- Patch value on `CustomElementRegistry.prototype.get` descriptor to prevent accessing a custom element with the wrong prefix.
+This prevent them from accessing a constructor that they should not have access to.

+### Distorted behavior

+- Each time define method is called with the wrong prefix, it throws a `RangeError`.

+<a name="documentdocscookie-gettermd"></a>

+## get: Document.prototype.cookie

+Along access to the global window object, protecting access to cookies is absolutely crucial.
+If a malicious piece of code would get access to all the cookies on a page it could start issuing XHR requests impersonating the currently logged in user.
+This can have catastrophic effects in a multi tenant environment like Salesforce.
+It is absolutely necessary to protect the getter of `Document.prototype.cookie` and limit the view only to what is being set from within the sandbox, nothing from outside or other sandboxes.

+### Goal

+- To prevent access to cookies not belonging to the sandbox

+### Design

+- Patch the getter of Document.prototype.cookie to filter out any cookies set from outside the sandbox.
+This includes system cookies and other sandbox cookies.
+The current strategy for isolating cookies between sandboxes is to use a prefix for each key that is specific to each sandbox.
+The filtering of cookies will be done based on this prefix.

+### Distorted behavior

+- The getter will return only sandbox cookies.
+The behavior will seem native-like.

+<a name="documentdocscookie-settermd"></a>

+## set: Document.prototype.cookie

+Patching the setter of `Document.prototype.cookie` is required in order for the getter to manage to retrieve sandbox cookies.
+Additionally, we need to make sure that malicious code does not override critical system cookies that are necessary for a system like Salesforce to function properly.
+If we would not patch the setter then any sandbox would be able to send malicious payloads to the backend using cookies.

+### Goal

+- To prevent setting cookies that affect global behavior.

+### Design

+- Patch the setter of Document.prototype.cookie to prefix any cookie keys set from within the sandbox.
+The prefix is computed based on the namespace of the sandbox.

+### Distorted behavior

+- The behavior will seem native like.

+<a name="documentdocsdomain-settermd"></a>

+## set: Document.prototype.domain

+According to [W3C](https://www.w3.org/TR/DOM-Level-2-HTML/html.html#ID-2250147) this property should be read-only.
+Firefox does not allow setting it and throws a SecurityError but Chrome, Safari and Edge (Webkit) allow it.
+The property cannot be set to a random value, it has to be a suffix of the initial domain.
+So if the initial value is `my.domain.com` the domain value that can be set is `domain.com` because that is the suffix.
+The distortion shouldn't allow a sandbox to change the domain of the root document.

+### Goal

+- Prevent domain from being changed from within the sandbox on root document.

+### Design

+- Patch the setter of Document.prototype.domain to throw an error regardless of the value that's being used.

+### Distorted behavior

+- On Firefox we will throw an Error instead of SecurityError.
+On Chrome, Safari and Edge (Webkit) we will throw an Error instead of allowing the setter to execute.

+<a name="documentdocsexeccommand-valuemd"></a>

+## value: Document.prototype.execCommand [Main]

+### Summary

+When an HTML document has been switched to designMode, its document object exposes an execCommand method to run commands that manipulate the current editable region, such as form inputs or contentEditable elements.
+One command, "insertHTML" inserts new elements on the currently active editable element.

+In Locker, we share the HEAD and BODY.
+Even though it doesn't corrupt the existing elements inside or outside the element, if a malicious user can insert specified text as HTML into the DOM tree outside of the shared elements, it gives them the ability to pollute the DOM.
+We need to sanitize any elements added to this shared DOM.

+### Distorted Behavior

+This distortion sanitizes HTML string being inserted.

 <a name="elementdocsattachshadow-valuemd"></a>